 12. Corn

-Corn is one of the most common ingredients in dog foods, so it makes sense you could share fresh or frozen corn with your dog.
+Corn is one of the most common ingredients in dog foods, so sharing fresh or frozen corn with your dog makes sense.
 The cob can be hard for dogs to digest and could cause intestinal blockage.

 13. Green beans